 The fair value is the amount for which an asset could be traded, or a liability settled, between knowledgeable, willing and independent parties in an arm's length transaction.
-If no fair value can readily and reliably be established, the fair value is approximated by deriving it from the fair value of components or by deriving it from a comparable financial instrument, or by approximating fair value using valuation models and techniques.
-Valuation techniques include using recent similar at arms' length market transactions between knowledgeable and willing parties, the 'DCF' (discounted cash flow) method and/or option pricing models, considering the entity's-specific circumstances.
+If no fair value can readily and reliably be established identifiable, the fair value is approximated by deriving it from the fair value of components or by deriving it from a comparable financial instrument, or by approximating fair value using valuation models and techniques.
+Valuation techniques include using recent similar at arm's length market transactions between knowledgeable and willing parties, the 'DCF' (discounted cash flow) method and/or option pricing models, taking into account the entity's specific circumstances.